openshift/compliance-operator/doc/remediation-flow.md

-For the node scans, we could re-run the scan when a `MachineConfigPool` finishes updating, e.g. the pool is running the config rendered after our `MachineConfig` was updates and its state is `Updated: True`.
+For the node scans, we could re-run the scan when a `MachineConfigPool` finishes updating, e.g. the pool is running the config rendered after our `MachineConfig` was updated and its state is `Updated: True`.
 In more detail, the `compliance-controller` would watch for the `MachineConfigPool` and reset the scan status when to `pending` then the `MachineConfigPool` is updating and then launch the scan again then the pool finishes updating.